Need some bedroom storage ideas for a small room? Here are 5 practical ways to add storage to your bedroom.

 Beds with drawers or platform beds are popular these days.

-Only 2 of the drawers are in use currently since my bed is against a wall (my bedroom is pretty small).
+Only 2 of the drawers are in use currently since my bed is against a wall (my bedroom is small).

 I use one drawer for bed linen and the other for towels.